 First Battle of Panipat (1526)

-The first Battle of Panipat was between Babur and Ibrahim Lodi.
-The result of the battle laid the foundation of the Mughal Empire by ending the rule of the Delhi Sultanate.
+The battle between Babur and Ibrahim Lodi established the Mughal Empire in India, ending the Delhi Sultanate.

 Second Battle of Panipat (1556)